Jozambra/DIY_BTSpeakerBox/README.md

 Bellow is a list of the current known issues of the project:

--Main PCB is missing mounting wholes for easy attachment to the box.
+-Main PCB is missing mounting wholes for easy attachment to the box (included in the newest revision but missing on the 3D desingn file).
 -Noise floor of the PreAmp is noticeable at low volumes (TO DO: reduce all resistances by a factor of 10 and consider using non-carbon based resistors to reduce thermal noise)
 -Missing Soft Start circuit to prevent Popping on Speakers during Power-Up/Down.
 -Certain combinations of the bass/tremble/mid potentiometers generate an audible oscillation that is transmitted to the spakers; needs further investigation in the filter Op-Amp loop.